We recently posted the preliminary program for DesignOps Summit 2018!

-We’re looking for our first Marketing Manager.
+We’re hiring a Marketing Manager!
 It’s a full-time gig—here in Brooklyn, NY, USA—with benefits, flexible work hours, lovely co-workers, and incredibly interesting challenges.
-Please peruse/share the posting; applications are due by EOD May 14.
+Please peruse/share the posting.

 The Chromebook x2 seems to have a lot of potential, but there are some big questions — and not just about whether the hardware is as good as it looks.
 The real open question is whether Chrome OS is cut out to work on a tablet.
 Google has been overhauling the operating system to work better with touchscreens for a couple years now, but it’s still very much a desktop system.
 (It’s based on the Chrome desktop browser and its display of desktop websites, after all.)
 That’s likely to limit how useful it is, especially in comparison to an iPad, which was designed for touch from the ground up.